cssh-rwth/autograde/README.rst

 Alternatively, you can install *autograde* from source by cloning this repository and runing :code:`pip install -e .` within it (or :code:`pip install -e .[develop]` if you're a developer).

-Eventually, build the respective container image: :code:`python -m autograde build`
+Eventually, build the respective container image: :code:`python -m autograde build`.
+**Note:** in order to build a container image, *autograde* must not be installed via *PyPI* but from source code!

 usage
 -----